kfuku52/cdskit/README.md

 ## Overview

 **cdskit** is a pre- and post-processing tool for protein-coding nucleotide sequences.
-[All sequence formats supported by biopython](https://biopython.org/wiki/SeqIO) are available in this tool for both input and output.
+Many functions manipulate sequences without causing frameshift.
+[All sequence formats supported by biopython](https://biopython.org/wiki/SeqIO) are available in this tool for both inputs and outputs.

 ## Dependency
 * [python 3](https://www.python.org/)